The American Institute of Certified Public Accountants (AICPA) sets auditing standards and devised the SOC framework.

-Tests everything in a Type 1 as well as the functioning or operation of controls over a period of time.
-The time period is typically 12 months, but can be as little as 3 months.
+Tests everything in SOC 2 Type 1 as well as the functioning or operation of controls over a period of time.
+The time period is typically 12 months but can be as little as three months.

 An anomaly in the design or operation of a control found by the auditor.
 Something to avoid, but often unavoidable.

 A potential cause of an incident that may result in a breach of information security or compromise of operations.